jubbp/EM-COMM-PJ/AREDN.md

-# AREDN Amateur Radio Emergency Data Network <!-- omit from toc -->
+# AREDN™ Amateur Radio Emergency Data Network <!-- omit from toc -->

 ## Table of Contents <!-- omit from toc -->